About West Space

 History

-Founded by artists Brett Jones and Sarah Stubbs in 1993, West Space's first space was in the western suburbs of Footscray.
-West Space was one of the few artist-run initiatives in Melbourne presenting a critically engaged, multi-art form program, accessible to practitioners through peer-assessed applications.
+West Space was founded in 1993 by artists Brett Jones and Sarah Stubbs, in the western suburb of Footscray.
+West Space was of the few artist-run spaces in Naarm/Melbourne presenting a critically engaged, multi-art form program, accessible through peer-assessed applications.

-West Space relocated to Anthony Street in the CBD in 2000.
-In 2005, the organisation restructured our governance, forming a Board with the strategic skills to support and grow the organisation.
+In 2000, West Space relocated to Anthony Street in the CBD, and in 2005, formed a Board with the strategic skills to steer and grow the organisation.

-Grace Culley, ‘Suprised face; Heart eyes’, 2023, installation view: West Space, Collingwood Yards, 2023.
+Grace Culley, ‘Surprised face; Heart eyes’, 2023, installation view, West Space, Collingwood Yards.
 Photography by Janelle Low.